Heat wave brings record-high temp of 114 degrees in France

 June 28, 2019 is a day that people in France will remember for a long time, but not with pleasure.
-Instead, they’ll recall sweating through the hottest temperatures the country has ever recorded, as a heatwave that’s been plaguing the country all week reached a crescendo of 45.9 degrees Celsius (114.6 degrees Fahrenheit).
+Instead, they’ll recall sweating through the hottest temperatures the country has ever recorded, as a heat wave that’s been plaguing the country all week reached a crescendo of 45.9 degrees Celsius (114.6 degrees Fahrenheit).

-It’s not just France that’s shattering records: The heatwave extends across Europe.
+It’s not just France that’s shattering records: The heat wave extends across Europe.
 Gizmodo reports:

 The sizzling weather toppled June temperature records in Andorra, Luxembourg, Poland, the Czech Republic, and Germany on Thursday.
-All countries saw at least one site top at least 37.8 degrees Celsius (100 degrees Fahrenheit) save mountainous Luxembourg which “only” cracked 36.8 degrees Celsius (98.2 degrees Fahrenheit).
-High temperatures have caused Germany to slow traffic on the Autobahn for fear the road would buckle and sparked wildfires due to self immolating poop.
+All countries saw at least one site top at least 37.8 degrees Celsius (100 degrees Fahrenheit) save mountainous Luxembourg, which “only” cracked 36.8 degrees Celsius (98.2 degrees Fahrenheit).
+High temperatures have caused Germany to slow traffic on the Autobahn for fear the road would buckle and sparked wildfires due to self-immolating poop.

 The cause of these oven-like conditions is technically a high-pressure system that’s locking in heat moving upward from the Equator.
 But you could also call it climate change.